FERMANAGH TRUST ACKNOWLEDGES THE DEDICATION AND GENEROSITY OF BT STAFF IN ENNISKILLEN AS THEY DEPART AFTER YEARS OF SERVICE

 She emphasised, " We provide social outings, social events for people with disabilities.
 With different facilitators in to do different things, we celebrate birthdays, we host parties, we have discos, we have just a whole variety of things you know that they can come out and socialise.”

-Similarly, Andy Campbell, from the Together with Solus Mental Health and Social Support Group, highlighted the importance of combatting isolation and promoting mental health.
+Similarly, Andy Campbell, from the Together with Solace Mental Health and Social Support Group, highlighted the importance of combatting isolation and promoting mental health.
 Through activities like crocheting groups, walking sessions, and social cafes, Andy's organisation has become a beacon of support for those in need of companionship and understanding.

 Andy highlighted, "To help with the work in my organisation, I've done probably five or six of the online courses so far as well as face-to-face.
 I think more people need to sit down and do them, the variety of courses there is unbelievable.
 There’s a lot around mental health and differing abilities which is particularly useful for my group.
 One course I did was in Autism Awareness, we have a young lad with us who has autism.
 I’ve been able to gain a better insight into how to deal with behaviours and way of working because you have a qualification in it technically.”